 Trim the Fat

-Once you’re done with the first draft of your script, take a close and careful look at it.
+Once you’re done with the first draft of your video script, take a close and careful look at it.
 Is anything redundant?
 Does every line move the story forward, or do some words bring things to a sputtering halt?

 Today’s viewers have more distractions than ever, which means their attention spans aren’t what they used to be.
 For that reason, you’ve got to use clear and concise language; your every word has to serve your core message.
-If it doesn’t, either cut it from the script completely or tweak it until it fits.
+If it doesn’t, either cut it from the video script completely or tweak it until it fits.
 This may take a couple drafts and revisions to really nail down your message.

 - Get comfortable with the fact that you will have to make cuts to your first draft.
 Write out everything you need (or think you need) to say.
 That way, there’s less chance of you feeling as if something is missing.